brimdata/zed/docs/zed/README.md

 > is deployed to manage the lake's data layout and create any needed search indexes
 > via the [lake API](api.md).
 >
-> Enhanced scalability with self-tuning configuration is under developed.
+> Enhanced scalability with self-tuning configuration is under development.

 ## Contents